ljw1004/blog/Analyzers/PlatformSpecificAnalyzer/ReadMe.md

 the current block.
 I don't really know which is better.
 Should it account for "if not ApiPresent"?
 Or should it only accept platform-specific operations in a branch whose immediate guard was good?
 I don't have a good idea.

+I decided against using more specific attributes such as `[MobileSpecific]`, `[DesktopSpecific]` and so on.
+That's partly because an API can happily be a member of several different platforms, but mostly because the whole point of correct adaptivity is that you don't just say `if (xbox)`.
+Instead you do an API-by-API check of whether a given API is present.
+That said, if the user does chose to use their own attributes, then the analyzer will happily propagate them in its code-action.

+I decided against providing a code-action that updates the project's TargetPlatformMinVersion.
+I don't think that's a friendly way to go about adaptivity, and don't want to steer people into it.